naver/svc/README.md

 MVP and MVVM use Fragment or Activity as "VIew"

-So when we write code inside the Fragment, Activity "View" the code is mixed with "View" code and "Screen Code" such as `onCreate,onCreateView, onViewCreated` or `onSaveInstanceState, onRestoreInstanceState `.`onActivityResult`stuff.
+So when we write code inside the Fragment, Activity "View" the code is mixed with "View" code and "Screen Code" such as `onCreate,onCreateView, onViewCreated` or `onSaveInstanceState, onRestoreInstanceState `.`onActivityResult` etc.

 If makes hard to see a "View Logic" and "Screen Logic"